blake214/xml2xml-schema-change/README.md

 Stage ONE : Initialise
 ----------------------

-You will initialise the xsltSchema instance with 3 primary paramiters.
+You will initialise the xsltSchema instance with 3 primary parameters.

 - xsd_source : This is a serialised version of the xsd that the parsed xml would be in
 - xsd_target : This is a serialised version of the xsd that you would require the returned xml to be in